 All allegations are treated seriously and reviewed to the extent allowed by the quality of the information provided and evidence available.

-- Set the right tone where compliance with rules and policies is expected.
+- Set the right tone in your organization that compliance with rules and policies is expected.

-- Provide training and education your staff on the rules and their responsibilities.
+- Provide training and education for your staff on the rules and their responsibilities.

 - Protect sensitive data/systems.

-- Keep an open and safe line of communications where concerns can be brought forward.
+- Keep an open and safe line of communication where concerns can be brought forward and discussed.

-- An attitude of that allows for the “bending the rules’ or ‘make it work” even if not ethical or compliant.
+- An attitude that allows for “bending the rules” or “make it work” even if not ethical or compliant.

 - An insistence that only one employee can be the point person for a transaction or communication with another party.

 - A close relationship with a vendor/contractor that could influence decisions.

 - Unreconciled accounts or only a high-level summary provided for review (lack of sufficient detail or records).